ActivitySpaceLab/gauteng-wellbeing-mapper-app/docs/BETA_TESTING_GUIDE.md

-# Beta Testing and Release Guide
+# Developers' Guid to Beta Testing and Release

 ## Overview